-- (b) stress testing includes a stress test covering the downturn scenarios outlined by the PRA, based on the PDs of the underlying PiT rating system, in addition to the stress test based on the parameters used in the Pillar 1 capital calculation (ie the portfolio level average long-run default rates); and - (c) firms are able to understand and articulate upfront how the scaling factor would vary over time in order to achieve the intended effect.

-12.6 The PRA will not permit firms using a variable scalar approach to revert to using a PiT approach during more benign economic conditions.

-12.7 Principle 1 is the most important and challenging to achieve as it requires an ability to be able to distinguish movements not related to the economic cycle, from changes purely related to the economic cycle, and not to average these away.
-This is because a variable scalar approach removes the ability of a rating system to take account automatically of changes in risk through migration between its grades.

-12.8 Accordingly, the PRA expects firms using a variable scalar approach to adopt a PD that is the long-run default rate expected over a representative mix of good and bad economic periods, assuming that the current lending conditions including borrower mix and attitudes and the firm's lending policies remain unchanged.
+- (b) stress testing includes a stress test covering the downturn scenarios outlined by the PRA, based on the PDs of the underlying PiT rating system, in addition to the stress test based on the parameters used in the Pillar 1 capital calculation (ie the portfolio level average long-run default rates); and - (c) firms are able to understand and articulate upfront how the scaling factor would vary over time in order to achieve the intended effect. - 12.10 The PRA has found in its experience that for residential mortgage portfolios, firms are unable to distinguish sufficiently between movements in default rates that result from cyclical factors and those that result from non-cyclical reasons, and this results in risks not being sufficiently captured.
+The PRA therefore expects that firms should not use variable scalar approaches for residential mortgage portfolios. - 12.11 The PRA will not permit firms using a variable scalar approach to revert to using a PiT approach during more benign economic conditions. - 12.12 Principle 1 is the most important and challenging to achieve as it requires an ability to be able to distinguish movements not related to the economic cycle, from changes purely related to the economic cycle, and not to average these away.
+This is because a variable scalar approach removes the ability of a rating system to take account automatically of changes in risk through migration between its grades. - 12.13 Accordingly, the PRA expects firms using a variable scalar approach to adopt a PD that is the long-run default rate expected over a representative mix of good and bad economic periods, assuming that the current lending conditions including borrower mix and attitudes and the firm's lending policies remain unchanged.
 If the relevant lending conditions or policies change, then we would expect the long-run default rate to change.